Table of Contents

 Favorable Tax Treatment For Qualified Plans

 As mentioned above, if you are participating in a qualified employee stock purchase plan (ESPP), you may reap the benefits of tax-advantaged treatment.
-If you sell shares at a higher price than your purchase price, you will have income (rather than a loss).
+If you sell shares higher than your purchase price, you will have income (rather than a loss).

 For tax purposes, the income you generated came from two sources.
 Treatment for the first source-difference between the employee’s share discount and the market price- is taxed as ordinary income.
-On the other hand, the income differential between your sale of shares and purchase price is dependent on the shares’ holding period if the shares’ sale price of the shares is higher than the holder realizes appreciation.
+On the other hand, the income differential between your sale of shares and purchase price depends on the shares’ holding period if the shares’ sale price is higher than the holder realizes appreciation.

 A qualifying disposition would get the more favorable capital gains treatment if you have held the shares: